Bureau of Enforcement Compliance Program

 Recent Non-Compliance Issues

-Based on BOE audit results during the most recent six-month period (ending Sept.
-30, 2014), the most common issues encountered during the course of an OTI compliance audit included:
+Based on BOE audits results for the most recent period (October 1 – December 31, 2015), the most common issues encountered during the course of an OTI compliance audit are:

 - Failure to update Non-Vessel-Operating Common Carrier (NVOCC) rates or maintaining a tariff that contains one rate applicable to "Cargo NOS"

-- Failure to reflect OTI name and license number on OTI’s shipping documents
+- Failure to reflect OTI’s name and license number on OTI’s shipping documents;